Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 - If the course is uncomplicated, healing is then achieved.

-Limberg plastic surgery is often performed in the manner shown above.
-The positioning of the sutures, as for example in the publication Bozkurt is extremely unfavourable.
+Often the Limberg plastic is performed in the manner shown above.
+The positioning of the sutures, as for example in the publication of Bozkurt is extremely unfavourable.
 Of all things, the acute-angled portions of the rhombus, which are in any case prone to wound healing disorders, lie in the problematic midline.
 Furthermore, we frequently observe that a kind of new gluteal fold forms in the middle of the lobe, which predisposes especially for new "pits".

 Limberg OP - when do we use the method?